brevzin/cpp_proposals/118x_spaceship/spaceship-tuneup.md

 What does this mean?
 We can generalize this question to also include union-like classes - or any class that has a variant member.
 This is an interesting case to explore in the future, since at constexpr time such comparisons could be defined as valid whereas at normal runtime it really couldn't be.
 But for now, the easy answer is to consider such defaulted comparisons as being defined as deleted and to make this decision more explicit in the wording.

+## Design intent

+P0515 clearly lays out the design intent as comparison following copying, emphasis mine:

+> This proposal unifies and regularizes the noncontroversial parts of previous proposals, and incorporates EWG direction to pursue three-way comparison, **letting default copying guide default comparison**, and having a simple way to write a memberwise comparison function body.

+and

+> For raw pointers [...]
+I’m going with `strong_ordering`, **on the basis of maintaining a strict parallel between default copying and default comparison** (we copy raw pointer members, so we should compare them too unless there is a good reason to do otherwise [...])

+and

+> For copyable arrays `T[N]` (i.e., that are nonstatic data members), `T[N] <=> T[N]` returns the same type
+as `T`’s `<=>` and performs lexicographical elementwise comparison.
+For other arrays, **there is no `<=>` because the arrays are not copyable.**

 ## Proposal

 This paper proposes making more explicit that defaulted comparisons for classes that have reference data members or variant data members are defined as deleted.
-It's the safest rule for now and is most consistent with the design intent.
-A future standard can always relax this restriction for reference data members by pursuing option 2 above.
+It's the safest rule for now and is most consistent with the design intent as laid out in P0515.

+A future proposal can always relax this restriction for reference data members by pursuing option 2 above.

 # Wording